Ingestion Controls

 Ingestion Sampling Rules

-The Ingestion Control page provides visibility at the Agent and tracing libraries level into the ingestion configuration of your applications and services.
-From the ingestion control configuration page, you can:
+The Ingestion Control page provides visibility into the ingestion configuration of your applications and services.
+From the ingestion control page:

-• Gain visibility on your service-level ingestion configuration and adjust trace sampling rates for high throughput services.
+• Gain visibility on your service-level ingestion configuration.

 • Understand which ingestion mechanisms are responsible for sampling most of your traces.